aiuta-com/docs/docs/api/getting-started.md

     The flow is as follows:

     - The client requests a token from your backend service using your internal client-server communication.
 The client can provide an arbitrary set of arguments to be included in the payload to be signed.
     - Your application backend validates the parameters provided by the client (e.g., input image to generate, SKU ID, etc.) and issues a JWT using the private key configured during the [Obtaining credentials](#obtaining-credentials) step.
 All parameters significant to security and cost efficiency should be included in the JWT payload.
 You can also control the token’s expiration time.
-Refer to the documentation for detailed instructions on [implementing the backend component](./server-side-auth-component.md).
     - The JWT can then be used by your application client to access the Aiuta API until it expires.

+    !!! doc "Refer to the documentation for detailed instructions on [implementing the backend component](./server-side-auth-component.md)"
+        As an example, see the sequence diagram showing how [Aiuta SDK uses the JWT flow](/sdk/about/diagrams/authentication/#__tabbed_1_1) to authenticate requests

     To make requests to the Aiuta API, use the Bearer Authentication HTTP scheme with the issued token:
     ```